-When I was a teenager, I promised myself if I ever cured my acne, I would share my knowledge with others.
+When I was a teenager, I told myself if I ever cured my adult acne, I would share my knowledge with others.

 But I was waiting for that day to come for a LONG time.

 My adult acne was stubborn.
 I was depressed and I hated looking at myself in the mirror.
 I rarely took any photos when I was a teenager, especially on days when my skin was inflamed.

 It’s just within the past few years, that I’ve managed to finally find a cure for my adult acne.

 I recently shared a photo for the #10YearChallenge and many of you told me that I actually look younger now than I did 10 years ago.
 That’s a HUGE compliment for me.
 Because when I was a teenager, it felt impossible to imagine a day with clear skin.

 Today I’m excited to finally share how I managed to cure my adult acne, improve my skin texture, and have healthier skin.

 My skin type: Oily and sensitive in the summer.
 Combination and sensitive in the winter.

 My acne type: Whiteheads, blackheads, papules (under the skin’s surface), and pustules (pimples).